socraticDevBlog/python_web_scraping/README.md

 This script is hardcoded to fetch job offers for a developer role in the area of Quebec City, Canada.

-on first time use :
+on first time use (Windows users, i tell you what to do further down):

 * make sure to have installed 'BeautifulSoup' library :